some-natalie/some-natalie/_posts/2023-02-01-securing-ghactions-with-arc.md

 This is where I’ve seen problems, weird edge cases, and security not considered as companies look to adopt actions-runner-controller across the spectrum of maturity in container adoption - from understanding why a company would choose this path, how it's different than other applications you'd consider running within Kubernetes, and guidelines to consider _in addition to_ existing best practices of container or Kubernetes security.

 I'm sorry to disappoint if you jumped in here with the impossible expectations of "with this 1 YAML file, you'll be totally unhackable".
-That's just not how this works ... :laughing:
+That's just not how this works ... 😅

 ![slide-05](/assets/graphics/2023-02-01-sec-of-ghactions-arc/Slide5.png)